Holonomy perturbations of the Chern-Simons functional for lens spaces: Examples

-\begin{remark} For the case $p=1$ we have that $L(p,1) = S^3$, and our results imply that the unknot in $S^3$ has a generating set with a single generator.
-Since there is a single generator, this amounts to a calculation of the actual singular instanton homology. \end{remark}
+For the case $p=1$ we have that $L(p,1) = S^3$, and our results imply that the unknot in $S^3$ has a generating set with a single generator.
+Since there is a single generator, there are no differentials, and this result amounts to a calculation of the singular instanton homology.

 \begin{remark} It is interesting to note that for the unknot $U$ in the lens space $Y = L(p,q)$, the knot Floer homology $\widehat{HFK}(Y,U)$ has rank $p$ (see \cite{Hedden-0}). \end{remark}